-LIBRARY & INFORMATION SERVICES
+LIBRARY AND INFORMATION SERVICES -

-- Provide a library collection and access to other local and remote resources through centre based and mobile outreach library services. - Facilitate services and resources that help promote lifelong learning and literacy in the community. - Provide free public access to computers and information technology resources. - Facilitate connections between individuals, groups and government. - Provide activities and events that facilitate community participation and engagement in literacy and lifelong learning.
+- Provision of a Library collection and access to other local and remote resources through centre based and mobile outreach library services. - · Facilitation of services and resources that help promote lifelong learning and literacy in the community. - Provision of free public access to computers and information technology resources.
+Facilitation of connections between individuals, groups and government. - Provision of activities and events that facilitate community participation and engagement in literacy and lifelong learning.